-• Controller: Cost vs run number.
-Here the returned by the experiment versus run number is plotted.
+- Controller: Cost vs run number.
+Here the cost returned by the experiment versus run number is plotted.
 The legend shows what algorithm was used to generate the parameters tested by the experiment.
-If you use the Gaussian process, there will also be another algorithm used throughout the optimization algorithm in order to (a) ensure parameters are generated fast enough and (b) add new prior free data to ensure the Gaussian process converges to the correct model.
+If you use the Gaussian process or neural net, there will also be another algorithm used throughout the optimization algorithm in order to (a) ensure parameters are generated fast enough and (b) add new prior free data to ensure the Gaussian process converges to the correct model. - Controller: Parameters vs run number.
+The parameters values are all plotted against the run number.
+Note the parameters will all be scaled between their minimum and maximum value.
+The legend indicates which color corresponds to which parameter. - Controller: Cost vs parameters.
+The cost versus the parameters.
+Here each of the parameters tested are plotted against the cost they returned as a set.
+Again the parameter values are all scaled between their minimum and maximum values.